Contrary7/SD-Backhups/README.md

   > [!CAUTION]
   > Games unlocked via this tool are stored **locally on your PC only.** You cannot sync them to Steam's actual cloud servers.
 Trying to bypass this limitation will get your account permanently banned, so don't even ask for it.

+- **Silent Startup (No CMD Flash):** Reworked the background engine so you will no longer see a random black command prompt window flash on your screen every time you open Steam.
 - **Organize Lua Scripts:** Keep your library clean by organizing your `.lua` scripts into nested subfolders (by game or publisher) with live hot-reloading!
 - **Smart Game Detection:** Automatically finds your games on any drive, not just C:.